-Are you planning on surveying the sights of Melbourne from the air-conditioned comfort of a rental car?
-If so, deciding where to get your car rental in Melbourne when you arrive in our beautiful city is just the first step.
-There are also a few more things it's important for New Zealand visitors to consider if they want to use a vehicle during their visit across the ditch.
+Are you planning on surveying the sights of Melbourne from the air-conditioned comfort of a car hire?
+If so, deciding where to get your Melbourne car rental when you arrive in our beautiful city is just the first step.
+There are also a few more things it’s important for New Zealand visitors to consider if they want to use a vehicle during their visit across the ditch.

 Kiwis can generally use their New Zealand driver’s licences in Australia, provided they haven’t expired or been suspended.
 This is only for the first three months of your visit, though – if you’re planning on staying longer, you’ll probably have to apply for an Australian driver’s licence in the state or territory you’re living in.

 When visiting any country, it’s important to take a look at the road rules and familiarise yourself with any that may be different from your own.
 While both Aussies and Kiwis drive on the same side of the road, there are a few car tricks – such as the delightful hook turn – that you might want to read up on before you have to perform them in real life.

 The Victorian government’s VicRoads website has videos and an easy-to-use guide on Victoria’s road rules.